-- 14.7.
-The Early Years environment is organised to meet the needs of children with physical and associated learning disabilities.
-As such, appropriate access to equipment is given a high priority. - 14.8.
-Staff in the department endeavour to make the classroom environment as stimulating as possible for the children so that it supports and reflects the curriculum, teaching and learning.
+- 14.8.
+The Early Years environment is organised to meet the needs of children with physical and associated learning or sensory disabilities.
+As such, appropriate access to equipment is given a high priority. - 14.9.
+Staff in the department endeavour to make the classroom environment as stimulating as possible so that it supports and reflects the curriculum, teaching and learning.
 Early Years is well resourced with attractive and stimulating play equipment and materials.
-There are also numerous resources to aid in the delivery of the areas of learning and development and a bank of teacher resources which are continually being updated. - 14.9.
-Early Years classroom areas have a mix of both carpeted and vinyl flooring to facilitate different learning activities.
-There is also a small 'soft play' area to enable children with limited mobility skills to play safely.
-In addition to the classroom area there is a carpeted communal area where the children play and where other activities such as group work take place.
-Within this communal area there is a small multi-sensory space equipped with soft flooring, a bubble tube, fibre optics and a projector. - 14.10.
-The bathroom is adjacent to the communal area as is a large outdoor storage bay for wheelchairs.

-- 14.11.
-The outdoor play area consists of a Multi-Sensory Playground, a gazebo, a seesaw, slide, a wooden bridge and a large mirror.
+There are also numerous resources to aid in the delivery of the areas of learning and development and a bank of teacher resources which are continually being updated. - 14.10.
+The Early Years classroom is 'zoned' into learning areas, for example a reading area and imaginative play area.
+There is also a small 'soft play' and multi-sensory area to enable children with limited mobility skills to play safely.
+In addition to the classroom area there is a kitchen and medication room.
+Both of these rooms are not accessible to children unless they are with an adult. - 14.11.
+The bathroom is adjacent to the classroom area as is a large storage bay for wheelchairs. - 14.12.
+At the time of writing this policy, work is about to begin on a refurbished outdoor play area to enable children to access continuous play activities This new area will have safety flooring incorporating a 'race track' and number line, a gazebo, a seesaw, slide, sand/water play activities and gross motor toys.
 To the side of the play area is a multi-sensory garden area and the pupils also have access to the forest school area at specific points during the week.
-The outdoor play area has a safety surface and a shaded area to keep the children protected from the sun.
+The outdoor play area will have a covered area to keep the children protected from the sun and to allow them to continue to access fresh air and outdoor activities during inclement weather.

-- 14.12.
+- 14.13.
 All play materials are regularly checked, cleaned, updated and renewed due to wear and tear.

-- 14.13.
+- 14.14.
 In addition, the children in Early Years have access to a range of shared school facilities including:

 - A hydrotherapy pool with multi-sensory equipment

 - Library

 - Soft play environment

 - Nature conservation area

 - Forest school area

 - Large outdoor adventure playground

-- · Specialist food and design technology areas

 - Hall

 - Trampoline

 - Sensory Maze

 - Multi-Sensory Room

 - Cycle Track

-- Music Room

-- Food Technology Room.